fionatagious/canvassing-app/README.md

 # Canvassing app

 This repo contains source files for a full-stack application that helps community organizers manage their contacts and notes about each of their contacts.
-It enables community organizers to store contact information, create new contacts, view existing contacts, and delete contacts.
-It also supports inline editing of notes, and it is responsive on smaller screen sizes and mobile.
+It enables community organizers to store contact information of people who they have reached out to.
+Users can create new contacts, view existing contacts, filter for a subset of their contacts, and delete contacts.
+It also supports inline editing of notes, and it is responsive on smaller screen widths.

 ## Tech Stack